 Data hierarchy in a workspace from top to bottom

 Can be associated with multiple projects.
-Can't be directly associated with time entries.
+Clients can't be directly associated with time entries.

-The object that contains the actual time information.
-Can be directly associated with tasks and project, but not clients (that connection is made through projects).
+The object that contains the time information.
+Time entries can be directly associated with tasks and project, but not clients (that connection is made through projects).